-Innovative businesses are rewarded in countless ways.
-They become more efficient in their internal processes, more likely to manufacture products that consumers love, and are increasingly attractive to potential employees.
+Innovation in the workplace is rewarded in countless ways.
+Businesses that innovate become more efficient in their internal processes, more likely to manufacture products that consumers love, and are increasingly attractive to potential employees.

 The good news for companies is that there are concrete steps they can take to become more innovative.

-How to drive innovation in business in five steps
+How to drive workplace innovation in five steps

 At WeWork Labs, our team partners with companies of all sizes to help them implement frameworks that generate innovation.
 Business innovation can involve creating a new product, or it could be streamlining existing processes.
 Whatever the innovation, the end goal is to drive company growth by coming up with better solutions to specific problems.
 Here’s a process to make innovation possible: